knowledgetranslation/process/style_guide/kt_style_guide.md

 ## Abbreviations and acronyms

 * Ampersands (“&”) should only be used when part of a formal name (e.g. of an organization), or as part of a visual component, e.g. a wordmark.
-(See Punctuation)
+[CPS] (See Punctuation)
 * No period should be used in all-uppercase or mixed-case abbreviations (e.g. “MD”, “PhD”), including geographical abbreviations (e.g. “US” not “U.S.”).
 	* Exception: titles/honorifics that preceed a name, e.g. “Mr.”
 * Periods should be used in lower-case abbreviations (e.g. “e.g.”, “etc.”), even when sentence-initial (e.g. “e.g.” and “E.g.”).